 Good ventilation.
 There is often a build-up of condensation inside tents during the night and most is caused by our breathing.
 Each person can produce around 1 litre of condensation just by breathing while sleeping, never mind if you go back to the tent sweaty and damp.

 Make sure your tent has good ventilation and keep ventilation panels open at all times.
 Most tents are designed to let air in while keeping drafts to a minimum.
 Where possible if you are getting soaked in the rain try to keep those wet clothes out the main tent or sleeping areas.
 If the tent has a small porch area keep wet stuff here.

-What if I Don’t Won’t to invest In A Good Tent?
+What if I Don’t Want to Invest In A Good Tent?

 Well if you want to continue to just buy cheap tents to be used on one trip there are ways that you can dispose of it without leaving it pitched in the field.

 Look for a recycling stall or point at the festival, these are becoming quite common now.
 Simply take your tent down, pack it in its bag and drop it off when you are leaving.

 Check the festivals social media pages for information about recycling points as many will allow you to donate more than just your tent.
 Many will take chairs, gazebos, unwanted and unopened food and they may even take some broken stuff too that they can use to make recycled items.

 Take It Home and Donate It to Charity